PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloDirectX/hello-triangle.md

 The register attribute specifies that **g_texture** is bound to slot (virtual register) $0$ of the register space **t**, which is reserved for SRVs.
 Therefore, this variable allows access to a descriptor that holds an SRV describing a 2D texture.
 The use of the term "register" is a bit misleading in this case.
 There are no registers or memory regions behind binding slots.
 A more appropriate term would have been **linkname**, indicating that a slot name is only used to link descriptors in memory and resource declarations in HLSL.
 In this case, we are using the string **t0** to bind a descriptor stored in a GPU heap (maybe included in a descriptor heap or in a command list) to a resource declaration in a shader program.

-That said, the following illustration shows the general idea: we can bind descriptors in memory to variables declared in the shader code by associating both a root signature and a shader-visible descriptor heap with the command list.
+That said, the image below illustrates the general idea: we can bind descriptors in memory to variables declared in the shader code by associating both a root signature and a shader-visible descriptor heap with the command list.
 Now, we are elaborating further on this general idea.

 ```{figure} images/02/root-signature.png
 ```